 Any assignment receiving less than 70% will need to be fixed up.
 Also the teacher has the discretion to ask the student to redo any assignment.
 The teacher or a teacher's aide will review the assignment and do some examples together.
 If the student has a fix up he/she needs to redo the wrong ones on a separate piece of paper and staple it to the original.
 The two grades will be averaged and the result will be the grade for the assignment.
 If the student still receives a poor grade or appears to not understand the assignment, he/she may be given the assignment again after review.
-However, the grade will remain the average of the original and the first
+However, the grade will the the remain average of original and the first fix-up.